STAT545-UBC-hw-2018-19/hw02-ShuxianFan/hw02_gapminder.md

 ### Summary Statistics

-From the basic summary statistics of the variables, we can see that the two numeric variables: life expectancy and gdpPercap, range from 23.60 to 82.60 and 241.2 to 113423.1 respectively.
+From the basic summary statistics of the variables, we can see that the two numeric variables: `lifeExp` and `gdpPercap`, range from 23.60 to 82.60 and 241.2 to 113423.1 respectively.
 Further exploration on the variables and their interactions using various plots are shown in the following section.

 ``` r
 summary(gapminder)